pippim/pippim.github.io/programs/homa.md

 ## Extra features

+- The same *HomA* version works in both Python 2.7.12+ and Python 3.5+
 - LED Light Strip "breathing colors" feature varies colors and brightness levels
+- View Breathing Color Statistics to fine-tune color changes and times
 - Turn Sony TV picture off but leave on sound for listening to music or podcasts
 - Disable automatic turning on of TV bias lights during daytime
 - Automatically rediscover new network devices every minute